 Lyft provides a $1million liability policy and a collision policy with a large deductible: $2500.
 Most insurance providers will not cover a claim if the accident occurred while you are driving for Lyft.

 You should also find some good rideshare insurance.
 To do that, do a google search for “rideshare insurance in *your state*” Most auto insurance policies are designed to cover you during the period of driving when you have the app turned on but no passenger in your car.
 A rideshare-friendly policy will prevent you from getting dropped by your insurance provider.
-A good example of and insurance company offering a rideshare-friendly policy is Liberty Mutual.
+A good example of

 Your vehicle must pass an inspection